BrockCSC/brockcsc.github.io/src/assets/cs-guide.md

 |-------------|:------------------------------------------------:|-------------|-------------|---------------------|----------|
 | Credits Achieved| No more than 8 credits allowed| Must have at least 6 credits above | Must have at least 3 credits or above | Must have at least 3 credits or above |

-Use this chart in tandem with the course calender( https://brocku.ca/webcal/current/undergrad/cosc.html ) to achieve your degree requirements.
+Use this chart in tandem with the course calendar ( https://brocku.ca/webcal/current/undergrad/cosc.html ) to achieve your degree requirements.

 ## Courses